json-api/json-api/format/index.md

 that do not support a requested extension or combination of extensions **MUST** return a `406 Not Acceptable` status code.

-If the media type in the `Accept` header is supported by a server but the media type in the `Content-Type` header is unsupported, the server **MUST** return a `415 Unsupported Media Type` status code.
+If the media type in the client's `Content-Type` header is unsupported, the server **MUST** return a `415 Unsupported Media Type` status code.

 Servers **MUST NOT** provide extended functionality that is incompatible with the base specification to clients that do not request the extension in